ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `di"` - removes the contents that is being wrapped by double quotes on the same line
 * `ci"` - removes the contents that is being wrapped by double quotes on the same line and switches to **Insert mode**
 * `da"` - removes the double quotes with contents inside
+* `CTRL-M` - move cursor to the middle of the screen
+* `CTRL-H` - move cursor to the top of the screen
+* `CTRL-L` - move cursor to the bottom of the screen

 #### Visual mode